sundios/Google-rank-tracker/README.md

 ```shell
 chmod +x rank.sh
 ```
-and then to test the shell script we go to the console and run it
+and then to test the shell script.
+We go to the console and run it

 ```shell
 ./rank.sh